mattpopovich/mattpopovich.com/_posts/2021-08-03-obxs-pine-island-audubon-center-nature-trail-ride-through.md

 ---
-title: "Pine Island Audubon Center Nature Trail Ridethrough"
+title: "OBX's Pine Island Audubon Center Nature Trail Ride-through"
 author: matt_popovich           # Reference author_id in _data/authors.yml
 # Can also use `authors: [<author1_id>, <author2_id>]` for multiple entries
-date: 2024-02-25 19:43:10 -0600
+date: 2021-08-03 08:05:50 -0600
-categories: [Blog, TODO]    # <=2 values here: top category and sub category
+categories: [Blog, YouTube] # <=2 values here: top category and sub category
-tags: [todo]                # TAG names should always be lowercase
+tags: [youtube, todo]       # TAG names should always be lowercase
 layout: post                # post is the default, we will set it to be explicit
 pin: false
 toc: true                   # Table of contents